ATR 72 | Air Madagascar

+The local language is the Malagasy.
 The population speaks more or less French all over the island.
-Few people speak English or German yet.
-However, the tourism’s sector professionals speak more and more these three languages.
-At Boogie Pilgrim, we have English, French, German, Italian, japanese and Russian speaking guides.
+Few people speak English or German.
+People in the tourism industry speak more and more these 3 languages.
+We provide English, French, German, Italian, Japanese and Russian speaking guides.

-Best season to go to Madagascar is during dry season, from April to mid November.
-Peak season is July to October : book ahead!
-Mid June to mid September is winter on the highlands (Antananarivo, Antsirabe, Fianarantsoa, Andringitra, Andasibe…) : during the day, temperatures are cool, approx. 18°C; but at night, temperatures can drop down till 5°C. On the coast, it is always nice and warm.
+Best season to come is during dry season, from April to mid November.
+Mid June to mid September is the winter season in Madagascar.
+During the day, temperatures will be around 25 to 30°C. But after sunset, temperatures can drop very down.
+Be careful if you stopover in Antananarivo, which is 1 200m above the sea level, and therefore much colder!
 Cyclonic season (mid December to mid March) is to be avoided.

 Your guide can help you to get a local sim card when landing in the country.
 The operators in Madagascar are TELMA, ORANGE, and AIRTEL.
 But keep in mind that lot of places in Madagascar still have no connectivity at all.
 WiFi is available in most of the hotels and some public areas, upon available connectivity (Bush hotels).

 You can not drink tap water in Madagascar, use bottled mineral water only.
 Electricity (220 volts) is available in main cities.
 We use the same plugs as in France.
 In smaller villages or bush hotels, electricity often comes from a generator and is not available all the time.
 Bring a flashlight/headlamp with you.

 - From Paris: Air Madagascar, Air France, Corsair

 - From Saint Denis (Reunion Island) : Air Austral/Air Madagascar